RingCanary/gemini-codemaker/README.md

 ## Features

-- **Chat with Gemini**: Interact with the Gemini 2.0 Flash Thinking model to get responses to your queries
+- **Interactive Chat with Gemini**: Continuous chat experience with the Gemini 2.0 Flash Thinking model
 - **Execute Code**: Use the Gemini 1.5 Flash model to execute code snippets
 - **Create Codebases**: Generate complete codebases from natural language descriptions
 - **Command feedback loop for iterative improvements**
 - **Support for file and folder creation, code writing, and command execution**
 - **Direct code execution using Gemini 1.5 Flash model**
+- **Configurable API endpoint and model selection**
 - **Robust error handling** with custom error types and proper error propagation
 - **Configurable logging** for better debugging and verbosity control